 Pros of Being an Undeclared Major

 You’re undeclared because you’re undecided.
-Not everyone knows exactly what they want to do or study freshman year.
+Not everyone knows exactly what their career goal is or what to study freshman year.
 Many students take a few general education classes to discover what they like and dislike about various fields.
 This can give them a better sense of what subjects they wish to pursue.
 Though it’s a good idea to go into college with some idea of what you’d like to do, it’s ok to wait a semester or two to find your specialization within a field.
 (Example: you’d like to study some sort of engineering, but through classes discover you want to study biochemical engineering.)

 Build a stronger GPA.
 By waiting to dive into more intensive major-specific courses, you can build a stronger GPA base by taking general ed courses.
-Not to say that gen eds are easy, of course, but they do tend to cover broader topics and don’t have as many requirements as major classes.
+Not to say that gen eds just hand out good grades, of course, but they do tend to cover broader topics and don’t have as many requirements as major classes.

 Cons of Being an Undeclared Major